embeddedmz/WFS/README.md

 ## Installation

  * untar the tar file
- * run the install.sh script.
+ * run the install_with_systemd.sh script.
  * edit the configuration /etc/wfs/wfs.conf to your liking
  * add target hosts used for testing in /etc/wfs/targets.txt
- * start wfs through "/etc/init.d/wfs start"
+ * start wfs through "sudo systemctl start wfs"

-## For email notifications (Ubuntu)

-  * apt-get install mailutils postfix (installs mail and a local MTA)
-  * configure postfix as an internet gateway
-  * do not forward an inbound mail to this instance, it should be behind a firewall and for outbound notification traffic only.

 ## Assumption